Granite Bay High School: Theatre arts

 Granite Bay High School has a full-time theatre arts department, offering beginning, intermediate and advanced level acting courses, as well as musical theatre and technical theatre.
 Productions are staged in the James T. Prichard Performing Arts Center, the 500-seat theater on campus named after the high school's late theatre arts teacher, who retired in 2011.

 In 2018, Theatre at Granite Bay premiered Ranked, a new musical written by then GBHS theatre director Kyle Holmes and musical director, David Taylor Gomes.
 The musical focuses on academic pressure that GBHS students faced, and launched the school's theatre program into the national spotlight during the 2019 College Admission Scandal.

 Band programs

-Granite bay has a marching band known as the Emerald Brigade, as well as 2 concert ensembles and a jazz band.
-The Emerald brigade has won multiple awards.
+Granite Bay has a marching band known as the Emerald Brigade, as well as 2 concert ensembles and a jazz band.
+The Emerald Brigade has won multiple awards.

 Choir

-Granite Bay has two choirs, Concert and Chamber.
+Granite Bay has four choirs: Baritone, Treble, Concert and Chamber.